 You just got word.
 Everyone’s coming to your house for the holidays.
 Exciting?
 Maybe.
-“Over the river and through the woods” sounds good on Spotify, but the reality is that even though you love the holidays and your family, combining both under the same roof—your roof—seems much more of a challenge than a joy.
+“Over the river and through the woods” sounds good on Spotify.
+But the reality is even though you love the holidays and your family, combining both under the same roof—your roof—seems more of a challenge than a joy.

 While humming along with Michael Buble, your thoughts of sugar plums are interrupted by recalling the last time your family descended in droves.
 Uncle Otto from Ottawa brought his dog, Snap, who lived up to his name and bit your grand-niece Olive from Ontario.
 Even my favorite family members can test my patience at this time of year when everything is supposed to be merry and bright, but doesn’t always live up to a Hallmark movie.

 Opening your home to those closest and dearest to you is a labor of love.
-Here are five ideas, then, to help you host with less-stress and more joy as you welcome your family this holiday season.
+Here are five ideas to help you host with less-stress and more joy as you welcome your family this holiday season.

 MAKE A PLAN

-Make a plan.
 Better yet, have your son or daughter set up a spreadsheet.
 A running list works just as well.
 I remember when our eldest daughter announced she was bringing 20 friends to stay one holiday weekend.
 Her spreadsheet included individual arrivals and departures, who could bring blow-up beds, and how many home-cooked meals were expected.
-She updated it as plans changed, and I knew exactly when I needed to be on hand to make chocolate chip pancakes and pasta-for-a-crowd.
+She updated it as plans changed.
+This helped me to know exactly when I needed to be on hand.

-You may not need a “Hosting Planner” but you do need a planning system, even if you’re only using paper and a pencil with an eraser.
-I like to write an overall plan, and then create separate pages for the various days’ activities and meals.
+You may not need a “Hosting Planner.”
+But you do need a planning system, even if you’re only using paper and a pencil.
+I like to write an overall plan and then create separate pages for the days’ activities and meals.
 If I know that Cousin Madge is bringing her famous banana bread, I can list it for Tuesday afternoon coffee or Wednesday breakfast and just add a “Need a protein” note on the side.

 Categories on your list or spreadsheet may include: Arrivals/Departures, Food Preferences/Allergies, Sleeping Accommodations, Meal-Planning, and Volunteers Needed.